By Stephanie Thompson

 Whether based in a school district or at a university, Induction can be a labor-, resource- and time-intensive process, requiring program sponsors to offer an experience for practitioners that encompasses enhancing pedagogical expertise as it is delivered in unique school community environments: cultivating sound habits of reflective practice that attend to local needs with fidelity.

-“In creating its online induction program, we were mindful of the need for flexibility and affordability for candidates,” says Morgan Appel, director of the Department of Education and Behavioral Sciences (DEBS) at UC San Diego Extension.
+“In creating its online induction program, we were mindful of the need for flexibility and affordability for candidates,” says Morgan Appel, Assistant Dean of Education and Community Outreach at UC San Diego Extension.
 “We are focused on providing what is practical and affordable for teachers, maximizing their time and resources.
 We were also cognizant that many schools or districts would not be able to offer full induction programs, but had essential components in place.
-As such, DEBS remains committed to filling the gaps through partnership.
+As such, Extension remains committed to filling the gaps through partnership.
 Others required a partner that provides the entirety of induction, which we are happy to offer as well, at discounted rates.”

 For example, teachers in rural areas where it might be difficult to reach a university campus, or in large cities where programs may be highly impacted, can take the courses online while Extension works with them to gain instructional support onsite.
 “Our priority is to provide a useful experience to teachers in context,” says Appel.
 “We always start by observing and asking questions.
 This is not a fixed menu.
 We work to meet teachers’ individual needs while still attending to state standards.”